Luis Pardo Céspedes

 Luis Pardo Céspedes (Born 20 June 1968) is a Spanish business manager and writer, he is considered a specialist in leadership and new technologies as well as its application to small and medium enterprises.
 Since 2014, he has been CEO and executive vice president of Sage Iberia.

 In 2018, he received the Gold Medal for Merit at Work from the European Association of Economics and Competitiveness.
 He was recognized with the "CEO of the Year" award by the newspaper La Razón in 2017.

 Early life and education

-The family beginnings of Luis Pardo have marked the development of his career.
-Born into a family of small and medium entrepreneurs, he was able to learn about the problems faced by medium and small companies (SMEs) and he learned about the future solutions to them.
-His studies and his family experience allowed him to become one of the great Spanish experts in the application of new technologies and digitalization of small businesses.
-In addition, Luis Pardo is a loyal defender of diversity as an engine of innovation and he is an expert in managing multidisciplinary, multigenerational and multicultural teams.
+Luis Pardo was born into a family of small and medium-sized business owners, an environment that has been cited as influential in shaping his professional interests.
+He has stated that this background provided early exposure to the challenges faced by small and medium-sized enterprises (SMEs).
+His academic training and professional experience have focused on the application of new technologies and digital transformation in small businesses.
+Pardo has also spoken publicly about the role of diversity in innovation and has worked with multidisciplinary, multigenerational, and multicultural teams.

 He graduated summa cum laudem in business administration and management from the European University.
 Continuing his training with the Master in General Management from the IESE - Business School (University of Navarra), Master in Business Administration from EADA Business School (Barcelona) and a master's degree in business sciences, from the Management School (Barcelona).